-- Children develop realistic attitudes to their responsibilities in adult life and are equipped with the skills needed to keep themselves safe; including understanding and recognition of healthy/unhealthy relationships and support available - Children are supported in recognising and managing risks in different situations, including on the internet; being able to judge what kind of physical contact is acceptable and unacceptable, recognising when pressure from others, including people they know, threatens their personal safety and well-being and supporting them in developing effective ways of resisting pressure - All staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks - Importance and prioritisation are given to equipping the children with the skills needed to stay safe, including providing opportunities for Personal, Social and Health Education and Relationships and Sex Education throughout the curriculum - Appropriate filters and monitoring systems are in place; however, we are careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching, remote learning and safeguarding - All adults feel comfortable and supported to draw safeguarding issues to the attention of the Headteacher and/or the Designated Safeguarding Lead and can pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children
+- Children develop realistic attitudes to their responsibilities in adult life and are equipped with the skills needed to keep themselves safe; including understanding and recognition of healthy/unhealthy relationships and support available - Children are supported in recognising and managing risks in different situations, including on the internet; being able to judge what kind of physical contact is acceptable and unacceptable, recognising when pressure from others, including people they know, threatens their personal safety and well-being and supporting them in developing effective ways of resisting pressure - All staff are aware of school guidance for their use of mobile technology and have discussed safeguarding issues around the use of mobile technologies and their associated risks - Importance and prioritisation are given to equipping the children with the skills needed to stay safe, including providing opportunities for Personal, Social and Health Education and Relationships and Sex Education throughout the curriculum

-- Emerging themes are proactively addressed and fed back to the local authority and CESCP to ensure a coherent approach so that multi-agency awareness and strategies are developed - There is a proactive approach to substance misuse.
-Issues of drugs and substance misuse are recorded, there are related policies and a curriculum which is robustly delivered throughout the school. - Support and planning for children in custody and their resettlement back into the school community is undertaken, where necessary, as part of our inclusive approach - We comply with 'Working Together to Safeguard Children' 2023 and support the Cheshire East Safeguarding Children's Partnership (CESCP) Right Help, Right Time Delivering effective support for children and families in Cheshire East, Multi Agency Threshold of Need Guidance, this document supports professionals to access the right help and support for children and their families at the right time - We systematically monitor pupil welfare, keeping accurate records, speaking to parents and notifying appropriate agencies when necessary - All staff are aware of children with circumstances which mean that they are more vulnerable to abuse/less able to easily access services and are proactive in recognising and identifying their needs - All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+- Appropriate filters and monitoring systems are in place; however, we are careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching, remote learning and safeguarding - All adults feel comfortable and supported to draw safeguarding issues to the attention of the Headteacher and/or the Designated Safeguarding Lead and can pose safeguarding questions with "respectful uncertainty" as part of their shared responsibility to safeguard children - Emerging themes are proactively addressed and fed back to the local authority and CESCP to ensure a coherent approach so that multi-agency awareness and strategies are developed - There is a proactive approach to substance misuse.
+Issues of drugs and substance misuse are recorded and there is a standalone policy which is robustly delivered throughout the school and curriculum - Support and planning for children in custody and their resettlement back into the school community is undertaken, where necessary, as part of our inclusive approach - We comply with 'Working Together to Safeguard Children' 2023 and support the Cheshire East Safeguarding Children's Partnership (CESCP) Right Help, Right Time Delivering effective support for children and families in Cheshire East, Multi Agency Threshold of Need Guidance, this document supports professionals to access the right help and support for children and their families at the right time - We systematically monitor pupil welfare, keeping accurate records, speaking to parents and notifying appropriate agencies when necessary - All staff are aware of children with circumstances which mean that they are more vulnerable to abuse/less able to easily access services and are proactive in recognising and identifying their needs - All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened; this could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 Staff determine how best to build trusted relationships with children and young people which facilitate communication whilst ensuring safer working practices. - The voice of the child is paramount; therefore, our pupils are actively involved in safeguarding development.
-There is an established safeguarding council involvement mechanism which works with and challenges staff in order to develop aspects of safeguarding e.g. through the curriculum, approaches and displays. - We consult with, listen and respond to pupils; our school's arrangements for this are via school council, pupil surveys and pupil voice interviews.
+There is an established student group/ student involvement mechanism which works with and challenges staff in order to develop aspects of safeguarding e.g. through the curriculum, approaches and displays.